WWE Rumors: Dean Ambrose Vs. The Miz Plus Other Title Matches Added In ‘Royal Rumble’

 A photo posted by Alexa_Bliss (@alexa_bliss_wwe_) on

 The women of the Raw brand are already well represented at the Royal Rumble with a title match.
-So it should come to no surprise that the Queens of Smackdown should get their own bout at the Royal Rumble too.
+So it should come to no surprise that the queens of Smackdown should get their own bout at the Royal Rumble, too.

 Ever since Alexa Bliss got the women’s Smackdown title from Becky Lynch, the latter has been trying hard to get it back.
 The Royal Rumble is just the perfect setting for the two to finally settle their differences.
 The WWE is probably going to announce this sometime during the next Smackdown.